 Clear And Refreshing is a dumping ground for thoughts, reviews and links related to music in Japan.
-My name’s Ian Martin and I’m a British expatriate living in Tokyo.
-The name of the blog was taken by my girlfriend (now wife) from the side of a can of chu-hi in 2003 and has stuck ever since, despite my constant worries that it sounds tremendously arrogant and hopelessly inaccurate in view of my convoluted writing style.
+My name’s Ian Martin and I’m a British immigrant living in Tokyo.
+The name of the blog was taken by my girlfriend (now wife) from the side of a can of chu-hi in 2003 and has stuck ever since, no matter how pretentious and convoluted my writing becomes.

 I get a lot of messages from overseas bands asking me to write about them, so I should make it clear at this point that this blog is exclusively about Japanese music and the music scene in Japan.
 I sincerely wish your bands all the best, but I don’t take requests.